amoges1/robinsquad/README.md

 For optimization, sit back, deposit cash biweekly, and let Robinsquad handle everything...

 *Disclaimer: I'm an amateur investor.
-You can get rich...or broke.
-I take no responsibility because it's the computer's fault"
+You can become rich...or broke.
+I take no responsibility because it's the computer's fault*